natalijk/SoftEng2013/FinalReport.md

 Each of the described tools is provided on the separate view and the idea is that each team member can be in charge of different tool.
 This will help to have everyone in the team involved in the process.

-<p>The main idea to involve all team members of the group is to log in to the same team views from different smart phones and to use different tools (views) at the same time.
-In overall the game will create much more interactive way to present the university facilities to the new students and demonstrate the technological side of the studying process in Metropolia.

 # 3. Use Cases
 ## 3.1 Definition of the user groups